 The Five Star Advantage

-Often imitated but never duplicated, Five Star is the original family owned and operated whale watching company.
+Often imitated but never duplicated or equalled, Five Star is the original family owned and operated whale watching company.
 As founders of whale watching as a staple activity in Victoria and over 30 years of experience, we have some of the most hands on, passionate and knowledgeable crew in the marine industry.
 Guest comfort and a high level of customer service is paramount in all we do.

 Our office is conveniently located in Victoria’s vibrant downtown at the renowned Fairmont Empress hotel and our tours depart a short walk from the office in Victoria’s lively inner harbour.